batsa003/ACM_ICPC_UofM_2017/Oct_04/README.md

 * Youtube lectures from MIT (Fibonacci, Shortest Path, Knapsack, Longest Common Subsequence etc,.)
 * http://web.stanford.edu/class/cs97si/04-dynamic-programming.pdf

 You should understand the underlying principles (Why it works?
-What is Optimal Substructure? etc,.)
+What is Optimal Substructure? etc,.).
 You should become comfortable with bottom up, top down, and memoization approaches.

 ### Greedy Algorithm